kubernetes/enhancements/keps/sig-node/5224-node-resource-discovery/README.md

 static policy is active and cpu-ids are not available the node is set into NotReady state.
 If the “none” policy is in use, cpu-ids are not required.

-The kubelet reads MacineID, BootID and SystemUUID from the attributes of the resource topology tree.
+The kubelet reads MachineID, BootID and SystemUUID from the attributes of the resource topology tree.
 If this information is not present the kubelet uses the cAdvisor MachineInfo as a fallback.